-“Of course, Bill, I know everybody’s name, though your name is displayed for the entire world to see.”
+“Of course, Bill, I know everybody’s name, though yours is displayed for the entire world to see.”
 He pointed at the neon red sign attached to the top of my building.

-Santa entered the restaurant as I followed him.
+I followed Santa into the restaurant.
 He sat on a barstool across from the kitchen.
-I went over to my stove in the kitchen and began frying eggs.
+I went over to the stove closest to the window and started frying the eggs.
 “How would you like them?”

 “Scrambled’s fine.
 Do you mind if I bum a cigarette off of you?”
-He must have seen the cigarettes I carried in my shirt pocket.
+He pointed at the cigarettes I carried in my shirt pocket.

 “Thanks.
 It’s a bad habit I picked up during the 1600s during my visits to Jamestown.
 Don’t worry.
-Nothing bad will happen to me.
 I’m magical so cigarette smoke doesn’t affect me at all.
 I do it mostly because I like the sensation.
-Same reason I eat, really.
-Don’t need to but still enjoy it.”
+It’s the same reason I eat.
+I don’t need to but I still enjoy it.”

-I turned my attention away from the eggs momentarily and lit his cigarette with my lighter.
+I lit his cigarette with a lighter I kept in my back pants pocket.
 “Thanks again.
 You, on the other hand, should quit smoking, though.
 It’s really bad for humans.”

-I stared at him for a moment.
-Through gritted teeth, he continued, “Yeah, I know how ironic it is for me to tell you to quit while inhaling one myself.”
+I stared.
+As if he could read my thoughts, he smiled and nodded.
+“Yeah, I know how ironic it is for me to tell you to quit while inhaling one myself.”

 “No, it’s not that.
 A lot of people have told me to quit, I just never expected one of them to be the legendary Santa Claus.”